 Baby Girl picked right up on that and got into the activity again.
 This lasted for a long time.
 We kept this out all day and she even wanted to invite her cousin over to play with us.
 So we did!
 This was a hit with the toddlers and Little Guy when he came home from preschool.
 Easy, cheap, and fun.
 I’ll take it!

-Looking for more fun ways to work on Fine Motor Skills?
+Looking for more fun ways to work on color sorting?

 - Color Sorting Scissor Skills Activity

 You’ll find more activities to build hand strength, coordination, and dexterity in this resource on Fine Motor Skills.